Castor CDMS 2026.1.0.0 Release notes | Release date: 04 March 2026

 "Study archive failed" message is not informative for the user

-Study archive error messaging now provides actionable guidance when archival fails, enabling study administrators to quickly resolve blocking conditions.
+Study archive error messaging now provides actionable guidance when archiving fails, enabling study administrators to quickly resolve blocking conditions.

 Previously, attempting to archive a live or linked study displayed a generic "Something went wrong" error that required support escalation to diagnose.